lucka-me/toolkit/Ingress/OPR-Exif-Viewer/README.md

 ### Notice
 - It may takes a while to fetch the full-size picture and decode the exif metadata, so be a little patient please.
 - Maybe the location exif data is not common as you (or we) image, so don't be depressed, it's still helpful sometimes.
-- One of my target, adding a new marker to the map, is currently unreachable accroding to the limitation of Google Maps JavaScript API, sorry for that.

 ## Preview
 | Full exif Metadata | Check Location